Andyandpandy/write-ups/compfest-2020/super-judge/README.md

 ![index.html](index.png)

-Thereafter if you upload a file succesfully it will give you a response with hello normal user.
+Thereafter if you upload a file succesfully it will give you a response with hello ordinary user.

 ![first upload](uploading.png)